Wrongful Discharge and Termination

 Many employers are aware that wrongful termination is actionable, and they may choose to act in more subtle ways as a form of retaliation.
 An employer that is angered by an employee's sexual harassment complaint to DFEH may, for example, assign the individual to job tasks that will not advance his or her career or pay as well as other tasks, or the employer may change the employee's job title to something less prestigious.
 The goal of this type of behavior may be to frustrate the employee in the hope that he or she will quit independently without filing a grievance or being able to collect unemployment.

-Retaliating against an employee this way can make work conditions intolerable for him or her.
+Retaliating against an employee this way can make work conditions intolerable for him or her, as our El Segundo wrongful termination attorneys understand.
 When a worker quits because the job conditions are so intolerable that he or she can no longer work for the company, this may be a constructive discharge.
 An employee who is constructively discharged can sue the employer and argue that he or she had no reasonable alternative given the conditions.
 Under California law, an employee who claims constructive discharge will have to show that the working conditions were so unusually adverse that a reasonable employee would feel compelled to resign, and the employer either intended to force the worker to resign or had actual knowledge of the unusually adverse conditions.
-In other words, an employer's conduct must be extraordinarily egregious to give rise to this claim.Discuss Your Employment Concerns with a Los Angeles Lawyer
+In other words, an employer's conduct must be extraordinarily egregious to give rise to this claim.Discuss Your Concerns with a Wrongful Termination Lawyer in El Segundo

 At the Calderone Law Firm, our employment law attorneys believe that individuals throughout the Los Angeles area should not tolerate violations of their rights to work in a job that is free of harassment, discrimination, and retaliation.
 Our firm founder, Vincent Calderone, has been standing up for workers' rights for more than 20 years.
 We represent clients throughout Orange, Riverside, San Bernardino, and Ventura Counties.
 Contact us at (424) 348-8290 or via our online form to arrange a free consultation.
 We work on a contingency fee basis, which means you will not pay our costs unless we recover on your behalf.